jbroadway/template-bench/README.md

 </tbody>
 </table></p>

-Rendering from cached templates puts Elefant at 5x faster and using 1/5th of the memory as Twig does.
+Rendering from cached templates puts Elefant at 8x faster and using 1/5th of the memory as Twig does.
 Interestingly, regenerating templates in Elefant uses only 6 KB more memory than rendering from cache, and is also faster than Twig is at rendering a template from cache.

+## Notes

+I would like to note that this benchmark only tests actual rendering and not the setup of the engines themselves.
+This way it's testing the actual rendering, which may occur more than once per instantiation of the engine, and not how much time the setup takes.